Buttigieg says Transportation Dept will push ‘bold’ thinking

 Praised by Biden as bringing a “new voice” to the administration, Buttigieg has pledged to quickly get to work promoting safety and restoring consumer trust in America’s transportation networks as airlines, buses, city subway systems and Amtrak reel from plummeting ridership in the coronavirus pandemic.
 He also is expected to play an important role in promoting Biden’s green initiatives, supporting the president’s push later this year on a $2 trillion climate and infrastructure plan that would rebuild roads and bridges and expand zero-emission mass transit while boosting electric vehicle infrastructure.

-In his email to staff Wednesday, which was accompanied by a shorter video message, Buttigieg said he will spend the next few weeks on a virtual listening tour with employees and looked forward to fulfilling Biden’s vision of a thriving America “in partnership with all of you.”
+In his email to staff Wednesday, Buttigieg said he will spend the next few weeks on a virtual listening tour with employees and looked forward to fulfilling Biden’s vision of a thriving America “in partnership with all of you.”

 He said he will work to “ensure that every single day, everyone here finds the Department to be a place of belonging and welcome — and that together, we cultivate a supportive, imaginative, bold, forward-thinking and kind working environment.”